What Are the Treatment Options For Methamphetamine Addiction?

 1. Detox

-Detoxification is the first step in treating any substance use disorder and involves clearing the drug from your system.
-Methamphetamine detox typically takes place in an inpatient facility, where medical professionals can monitor withdrawal symptoms and provide medication to help reduce the severity of cravings.
+When dealing with a substance use disorder, detoxification is the first important step.
+It involves getting the drug out of your system.
+Methamphetamine detox usually happens in an inpatient facility where medical staff can watch for methamphetamine withdrawal symptoms and give you medication to help with cravings.

 2. Medications